j0807s/j0807s.github.io/_projects/2_project.md

 * Ideas:
     * (1) Topolgies-aware optimization and (2) noise-aware training/inference

-    * Based on the EQC framework without using simulator, the proposed framework selects a primary device which is more reliable and more accessible among all given devices.
+    * Based on the EQC framework, the proposed framework selects a primary device which is more reliable and more accessible among all given devices.
 Then, it resynthesizes the given circuit toward topologies-friendly circuit that has smaller number of total SWAP gates.
 This approach reduces the above $$ CD $$ and $$ G_1 G_2 $$, which means the new circuit is likely to converge faster.
 Re-synthesized circuit should have the similar expressibility and entangling capability with the original circuit.

     * According to the Pauli Twirling Approximation (PTA), the effect of Pauli errors is the random insertion of Pauli gates to the model with a probability distribution of a device.
 Thus, my framwork randomly inserts Pauli gates during training and inference on other devices as much as the distribution difference between the primary device and others.